QL Resources Bhd

 -

-The company states the average BOD concentration of its mills is 18 mg/L which is below the regulatory stipulation of 20 mg/L. However, it is unclear if this includes its mill in Indonesia as the integrated annual report states it only covers its main subsidiaries in Malaysia.
+The company reports an average BOD concentration of 18 mg/L for its mills which is below the regulatory stipulation of 20 mg/L. However, it is unclear if it covers mills in Indonesia and the information is between two to five years old.

 -